Diablo IV: Character classes

-Six classes have been announced.
+Eight classes have been announced.
 The Barbarian, Sorcerer, and Druid were announced at BlizzCon 2019, while a fourth, the Rogue, was announced at BlizzCon 2021.
 A fifth class, the Necromancer, was announced in 2022.
-A sixth class, the Spiritborn, comes with the expansion pack, Vessel of Hatred, which was released in 2024.
+A sixth class, the Spiritborn, comes with the first expansion pack, Vessel of Hatred, which was released in 2024.
+The seventh and eighth classes, the Paladin and the Warlock, come with the second expansion pack, Lord of Hatred, which was released in 2026.